hemekci/ADS525/Notes/ADS525/Chapter 6 - Prompt Engineering.md

 	Leverage the LLM to write books or stories by breaking down the problem into components.
 For example, by first writing a summary, developing characters, and building the story beats before diving into creating the dialogue.

 #### Reasoning with Generative Models
-**Reasoning** is a core component of human intelligence and is often compared to the emergent behavior
+**Reasoning** is a core component of human intelligence and is often compared to the emergent behavior of LLMs that often `resembles` reasoning.

+Note that we use the word `resemble`.
+As of the time of writing, outputs of LLMs are simply results of the data it has been trained on, and pattern matching.

+We try to mimic actual reasoning by using prompt engineering.

+To be able to effectively mimic this reasoning behavior, we first have to understand what actually constitutes `reasoning`.

+	Oue methods of reasoning can be divided into system 1 and system 2 thinking processes:
+- **System 1:**